Luis-Domenech/git-push-progress/README.md

 ![][rate-url]
 ![][license-url]

-Extra git menu command to push commits and output the progress to output console
+Extra git menu command and key binding to push commits and output the progress to the output console.

+When you do git push by using the Push command from the Git Menu, you don't get any feedback until the push finished or fails.
+If you push large files or many files, you'll then be stuck wondering when the push will finish and that's a problem.
+This Extension fixes that.

 ![](https://raw.githubusercontent.com/Luis-Domenech/vscode-git-push-progress/main/images/git-push-progress.gif)